Trilingual-byford/Gnemes-Memes/README.md

-# Gnemes-Memes - developing with Docker and golang(Iris framework)
+# Gnemes-Memes - developing with Docker and golang
+### Gnemes:Explore・understand・enjoy world's funny Internet Memes

 #### To start the application